parwal-lp/De-Fake_nn_final_project/README.md

 - **RQ3**.
 Analysis of the likelihood that different text prompts have to generate authentic images
 <br>

-Examples for my implementation of the described methods are provided in the [Notebook](Notebook.ipynb)
+Instructions on how to run and test the models, using pre-built datasets and pre-trained weights can be found in the [Notebook](tldr_notebook.ipynb).<br>
+The complete description of the work, including data fetching, dataset building, model design and training, can be fount in the [Complete Notebook](complete_notebook.ipynb).
+This can be used to reproduce from scratch all the work of this project.
 <br>
-The complete implementation of the models can be found in the source directory of this GitHub repository [Source Code](/src)
+The complete code of this project can be found in the source directory of this GitHub repository [Source Code](https://github.com/parwal-lp/De-Fake_nn_final_project/src).

-# Installation Instructions

-To install and run all the implemented models, execute the following [...]

 ## Prerequisites
+This project was implemented using Python 3.8.10.

 - install pandas
     ```
     pip install pandas